smilingprogrammer/GSoC-2024-blog/weeks/week7.md

 This week we focused on generating unique and meaningful triples using the NEF (Neural Extraction Framework).
 The process involved running Wikipedia abstracts through the NEF to extract triples, then carefully selecting those whose predicates (or similar ones) could not be found in DBpedia.

-### A Week of Challenges and Discoveries in Ontology and Predicate Extraction
+### Discoveries in Ontology and Predicate Extraction

 Wow, what a week it has been—one of the most "time-taking" since the start of this program!
 This week was all about dives into generating triples with unique predicate by ontology matching and predicate extraction, which required precision, and a touch of exploration.
 The goal was to generate triples with unique textual predicates using the NEF (Neural Extraction Framework) from various Wikipedia abstracts.
 What I didn’t anticipate was just how repetitive (predicates) and similar the results would be across different abstracts.